hexemulator/digraph-kings-study/projectFiles/DOCUMENTATION.md

 ## DKS_tools
 This is the module that houses all the functionality that this library extension has on offer, this module may be expanded upon, and optimized should the user choose to alter the code base.
-The module is made up of (as of writing) two files, `Analysis.py`, and `Util.py`, the purposes of which are outlined below.
+The module is made up of three files, `Analysis.py`, `Util.py`, and `Experiment_Functions.py` the purposes of which are outlined below.
 It should be noted, for future users of the library, that further refactoring is likely required to properly segment the code as per software engineering standards.

 ---